PART: Pre-trained Authorship Representation Transformer: Experimentation

 \subsection{Case study 3: Blog authorship dataset}

 Finally, we evaluate the ability of the joined model on the Blog authorship corpus.
 This is composed of blog posts and conveniently annotated with age, gender and occupation.
-This enables our features to relate to this annotations, allowing for actual author profiling.
-As such we are going to study demographic information (age, gender and occupation) as annotated by the dataset.
+This enables our features to relate to these annotations, allowing for close examination of relationships between features and authors.
+We study demographic information (age, gender and occupation) as annotated by the dataset.
 As before, we find correlation and make projections.
 Instead of analysing by chunk of text or blog post, we also find centroids for some of these annotations.